 The cyclical relationship between insufficient sleep and work-related stress only perpetuates the issue for both Americans and their employers.
 To help American workers break the cycle, employers should consider how they can reduce work-related stress.

-One of the best methods for reducing work-related stress is to offer employees more benefits.
+One of the best methods for reducing work-related stress is to offer employees more job benefits that relieve stress.
 This could mean allowing employees to have more annual vacation time, providing monthly lunches on the company’s dime, or offering wellness programs that help employees lead a healthier life outside of work.

 Another option is to establish mentorship programs where experienced team members, such as managers or seniors, coach newer employees.
 Investing in these initiatives creates a company culture that employees are proud of, and helps them associate the workplace with positivity and personal development rather than stress.